alexferrari88/bloomreach-light-management-app/README.md

 cd ..
 ```

-3. Start the development server
+3. Start the development server:

 ```bash
 npm run dev
 ```

-This will start both the backend Express server and the frontend React application.
+This will start both the backend Express server (port 3001) and the frontend React application (port 3000).

 ## Usage